sudheerj/javascript-interview-questions/README.md

      **[⬆ Back to Top](#table-of-contents)**

 386. ### What is microtask?
      Microtask is the javascript code which needs to be executed immediately after the currently executing task/microtask is completed.
+They are kind of blocking in nature. i.e, The main thread will be blocked until microtask queue is empty.
      The main sources of microtasks are Promise.resolve, Promise.reject, MutationObservers, IntersectionObservers etc

+     **Note:** All of these microtasks are processed in the same turn of event loop.
      **[⬆ Back to Top](#table-of-contents)**

 387. ### What are different event loops?